-Joanie Terrizzi is a Mindful Schools-trained educator with more than a decade of experience as a school librarian in New York City, weaving mindfulness into her library program.
-She has worked with students, teachers, and families with children in Pre-K through 12th grade.
+Dr. Joanie Terrizzi is a Mindful Schools-trained educator with more than a decade of experience as a school librarian in New York City, weaving mindfulness into her library program.
+She has worked with students, teachers, and families with children in Pre-K through 12th grade, as well as graduate students.
 Joanie works to create a sustainable whole-school model for mindfulness integration.
-Her passions include teacher resilience training, brain science, trauma-sensitive education environments, and secular mindfulness.
-She has studied these topics extensively for years, and will receive her doctorate in Mind-Body Medicine from Saybrook University.
+Her passions include teacher resilience training, brain science, trauma-sensitive education environments, restorative justice, and secular mindfulness.
+She has studied these topics extensively for years, completed her dissertation research on children’s experiences using mindfulness in daily life, and received her doctorate in Mind-Body Medicine from Saybrook University.

 That’s the professional blurb.
 Here’s the real deal: I discovered mindfulness at a point when I felt completely burnt out from the demands of teaching in an urban environment.
 The increase in resilience I felt – almost immediately – had a tremendous impact on my daily life, and I knew I needed to share it with my students.
 I was wary at first, wondering how my students (most of whom were homeless or living in public housing) would react.
 The transformation in my students was palpable, and even a colleague who was skeptical at first later said, “The tone of the school is completely different – it’s so much calmer!”
 Time and time again, I’ve seen these practices land really well with a teacher, a parent, and so, so many students.
 There was even a time when the most dysregulated student in the school ran out of the classroom… and straight to the library, where we went through a few of his favorite mindfulness exercises.
 I have lost track of the number of incredible stories that people (as young as 4 and as old as 83) have shared with me about how mindfulness has helped them.
 This work has not changed my life – my life is still as crazy as anyone’s – it has changed me, and my capacity to handle what life throws at me.
 This is what I want to share with you.